opensearch-project/project-website/_posts/2025-07-14-OpenSearch-Approximation-Framework.md

 ### Boolean Query

-Related [issue](https://github.com/opensearch-project/OpenSearch/issues/18692) on this topic which has some details on implementing `ApproximateBooleanQuery` as proof of concept which can optimize both single and multi-clause boolean queries.
+Related [issue](https://github.com/opensearch-project/OpenSearch/issues/18692) and [RFC](https://github.com/opensearch-project/OpenSearch/issues/18784) on this topic which has some details on implementing `ApproximateBooleanQuery` as proof of concept which can optimize both single and multi-clause boolean queries.